top of page

 An estimated 70% of children in the San Pedro Itzicán area suffer from malnutrition, which is a major risk factor for kidney disease (which is prevalent in the area).

-When we started the kids' kitchens in 2020, an amazing team of volunteer mothers in San Pedro did the cooking, feeding more than 100 children, five days a week.
+When we started feeding the children in 2020, an amazing team of volunteer mothers in San Pedro did the cooking, feeding more than 100 children, five days a week.
 When the program grew to other locations, stipends are now paid to the cooks.
+It's a lot of work.

 Our grateful thanks to these donors and Rita Phillips and Sandi Lindsay, who coordinate the Los Sabinos "Chicken Chicks and Roosters".
 But we need more funding to include adding chicken to the weekly meals ... and we need more Chicken Chicks & Roosters!